KikalaT/borea/README.md

 # borea
-Data Exploratory and Statistical Tools for Marine Biology
+Data Exploratory Visualizations and Statistical Tools for Marine Biology